 The other hardback volume, titled 2001: A Space Odyssey, a wide book that echoes the film’s widescreen format, is a collection of stills from the film.
 The frame-enlargements are noticeably darker than they appear in the film itself, in contrast to the bright, glossy stills in The Stanley Kubrick Archives (also published by Taschen).

-The book was designed by M/M, who also created Taschen's book about Kubrick's Napoleon.
-Like Napoleon, The Making Of Stanley Kubrick's 2001 is a limited collector's edition: only 1,500 copies are available (mine being #1,368), all neatly signed by Kubrick's widow, Christiane.
+The book was designed by M/M, who also created Taschen’s mammoth book about Kubrick’s Napoleon.
+Like Napoleon, The Making of Stanley Kubrick’s 2001 is a limited collector’s edition: only 1,500 numbered copies are available, all neatly signed by Kubrick’s widow, Christiane.
 Napoleon, with ten volumes all contained within an enormous book, was a more substantial and integrated tribute to a Kubrick project, though such a definitive book on 2001 may be impossible, due to the sheer quantity of archive material.
-One indication of the attention to detail in the book's design is that its title is rendered as 2OO1 (using capital Os rather than zeros), as in the film's title sequence.

 2 comment(s):